bitcoinops/bitcoinops.github.io/_topics/en/time-warp.md

 money (depending on the contract).

-The time warp attack would also result in much faster creation of new blocks than expected, making it easy to overwhelm nodes.
+The time warp attack would also result in much faster creation of new blocks than expected, making it easy to overwhelm the CPU or bandwidth of many nodes.
 With a reduced number of nodes on the network, many other attacks would be easier, including [eclipse attacks][topic eclipse attacks] and unwanted consensus changes.
-A high rate of block production could also simply render Bitcoin unusable.
+A high rate of block production (due to a low difficulty of creating each block) could also prevent miners from converging on a single best chain, forcing nodes to frequently reorganize and making transaction confirmation completely unreliable.

 ## Proposed use as an upgrade mechanism